SaihanTaki/Torchmate/README.md

 - **Callback Mechanism:** Monitor progress, save checkpoints, early stopping and extend functionality with custom callbacks.
 - **Experiment Tracking:** Integrate dedicated tools like Weights & Biases or TensorBoard through callbacks.
 - **Minimal Dependency:** Torchmate only requires four dependencies-  PyTorch (of course), NumPy, Matplotlib, and Weights & Biases (Wandb).
+- **Research Paper Modules:** Implementations of various research paper models, facilitating reproducibility and experimentation.

 ### ⚙️ Installation

-First Install PyTorch on your envioronment.
+First make sure that PyTorch is installed on your envioronment.
 Then install torchmate via pip.

 **From PyPI:**
 ```Bash